 - Sharing Mode: There are 4 sharing mode options.

 - All Threads: The file will be shared between all the threads.
 This is a default value.

 - Current Thread Group: Each file is opened once for each thread group in which the element appears

 - Current thread – Each file is opened separately for each thread

 - Edit: all threads sharing the same identifier share the same file.
 So for example, if you have 4 thread groups, you could use a common id for two or more of the groups to share the file between them.
 Or you could use the thread number to share the file between the same thread numbers in different thread groups.

 To get in-depth knowledge on the CSV Data Set Config, read the article: Understand Sharing Mode of CSV Data Set Config

 Let’s say you have four variables UserID, password, productID, orderID in paramFile.csv.
 Now refer to the below GIF:

-By default, the file is only opened once, and each thread will use a different line from the file (when Sharing Mode having All threads value).
+By default, the file is only opened once, and each thread will use a different line from the file (when Sharing Mode has All threads value).
 However, the order in which lines are passed to threads depends on the order in which they execute, which may vary between iterations.
 Lines are read at the start of each test iteration.
 The file name and mode are resolved in the first iteration.

-In JMeter, you can also set-up following parameterization settings:
+In JMeter, you can also set up following parameterization settings: